But let’s get one thing straight.

 Take the time to analyze potential areas of compatibility and envisage activities where you both could be actively involved together.

-This could be small, local concerts or outdoor exercising, or any number of other things.
+This could be small, local concerts, outdoor exercising, or other things.

 The key factor is that you both enjoy it and it involves doing something or opposed to sitting and talking.

 You must learn to communicate in a way that your ESFP partner truly identifies with.